 The court has the discretion to consider the parent’s earning capacity instead of their actual income in calculating child support, so long as doing so is consistent with the best interests of the supported children.
 Rightly or wrongly, the strong California public policy of providing adequate child support has led to the wide usage of earning capacity as a replacement of actual income.
-Accordingly, courts have the discretion to impute income to both the payor and the payee parents based on their earning capacity, and often do so consistent with the best interest of the child.
-As a result, experienced divorce attorneys are quick to utilize earning capacity when possible to alter the child support calculation in their client’s benefit.
+Accordingly, courts have the discretion to impute income to both the payor and the payee parents based on their earning capacity and often do so consistent with the child’s best interest.
+As a result, experienced divorce attorneys can quickly utilize the other party’s earning capacity to alter the child support calculation for their client’s benefit.

 When the court considers earning capacity instead of actual income, it is only the actual earned income that is replaced by earning capacity.
-The court may still consider both earning capacity and actual unearned income and add the two items.
+However, the court may still consider both earning capacity and actual unearned income and add the two items.

 Ability and Opportunity to Work

-It is not necessary for bad faith to exist before the court can consider earning capacity a basis instead of actual income.
+It is not necessary for bad faith to exist before the court can impute earning capacity in place of actual income.
 The court should consider the earning capacity of an unemployed or allegedly underemployed parent when the child support attorney shows that the parent has:

 - The ability to work, considering the factors such as the parent’s age, occupation, skills, education, health, background, work experience, and qualifications; and